3.38. Lint Tools

 / continue is noise.
 Use either the braceless form if (cond) return X

 or postfix return X if (cond).
-Always-on (no opt-in flag).
+Off by default — opt in with

 The discriminator is AST-only: the parser shares LineInfo between a